yashitajain/credit_card_analyzer/README.md

     - Recommendations

-    - Transactions by date, category, amount and merchan with csv export file
+    - Transactions by date, category, amount and merchant with csv export file